immunefi-team/Bounty_Boosts/ZeroLend/29052 - [SC - Medium] Pool funds could be locked due to Division by zero.md

 # Pool funds could be locked due to Division by zero

-Submitted on Tue Mar 05 2024 16:04:05 GMT-0400 (Atlantic Standard Time) by @DuckAstronomer for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)
+Submitted on Mar 5th 2024 at 22:04:05 UTC by @DuckAstronomer for [Boost | ZeroLend](https://immunefi.com/bounty/zerolend-boost/)

 Report ID: #29052